AliSot2000/CSSMALG/README.md

 ## Expected Results

 We assume that the travel time for cars will get longer, and will get shorter for bikes.
-We assume that the traffic desity will rise, as bicycles take less space, so therefore more can use the same space.
+We assume that the traffic density will rise, as bicycles take less space, so therefore more can use the same space.

-## References

-The model could be extended by adding further kinds of agents, to account for busses, trams and other forms of public transit.

 ## Research Methods

-Agent Based Model
+Agent Based Modelling

 ## Other